In positive psychology, compassion is seen as a way to relate to the self and a pathway to happiness.

 The practice encourages us to discover our own humanness and to accept it.

-Both types of meditation are geared toward enhancing unconditional, positive emotional states of kindness and compassion, and are associated with an increase in positive affect and a decrease in negative affect (Hofmann et al., 2011).
+Both types of meditation are geared toward enhancing unconditional, positive emotional states.
+While loving-kindness practice cultivates unconditional friendliness, compassion meditation is concerned with alleviating suffering.
+They are strongly related because when loving-kindness is expressed toward our own or others’ suffering, compassion arises.
+Both are associated with an increase in positive affect and a decrease in negative affect (Hofmann et al., 2011).

 Though CM and LKM originate from Buddhist tradition, they can be adapted and practiced by anyone, regardless of religious affiliation.